 For example, a corporate customer may enrol and pay for their staff members to complete training at your college, employer and student details can be connected for traineeship management, parents contact details can be collected for minors, for billing and emergency contact details, and spouse and friend relationships can be captured for use in marketing campaigns e.g. 20% discount when you refer a friend.

-In the contact window, you can add a relationship with the plus symbol.
+In the contact window, you can add a relationship by clicking the plus symbol next the 'Relations' header.
 This opens a new sheet where you can type in the name of the contact you wish to add and define the relationship type.

 You can also define relationships through the